 App developers can work with an attribution provider to measure the results of paid user acquisition campaigns.
 By receiving reports from your attribution partier, you can spot behavioral trends and learn the best performing channels.
 This can be used to make adjustments to your user acquisition strategy and deliver better results for future campaigns.

 A/B testing is an important part of paid user acquisition campaigns.
 By exposing user groups to different creatives, you can learn the most effective ways to market your app.
-When soft launching a new app, A/B testing works as an invaluable way to make data-driven decisions that will impact the success of your release in regions with a larger audience.
+When soft-launching a new app, A/B testing works as an invaluable way to make data-driven decisions that will impact the success of your release in regions with a larger audience.

-How to launch an app: Testing before a wide scale release
+How to launch an app: Testing before a wide-scale release

+Now that you’ve built your app, and launch is approaching, it’s time to think about testing.
 In addition to your development team’s internal testing practices, there are several ways you can test your app’s performance.
 These can help you identify issues with your app’s UX, UI and functionality.